 Water and Debris Resistance

-Nearly all electric scooters are tolerant to normal dust and dirt conditions even when they are not given an IP rating, though extreme environments like dust storms are not advised.
-However, not all electric scooters are water resistant and it is not advisable to ride them in the rain.
+Nearly all electric scooters are tolerant to normal dust and dirt conditions, even when they are not given an IP rating (though trekking through extreme environments like desserts is never advisable).

 Debris Protection Table